About the college

 Facilities for disabled students

 St Hilda’s College welcomes applications from disabled students.
 The college has adapted rooms for students with mobility requirements, and the library has full disabled access.
 Candidates who are considering an application are advised to contact the college to discuss their requirements in confidence.
 The college has a Disability Fellow, a senior member of college who is there to offer practical help and support.
 Arrangements for assistance can be made on an individual basis, and the college aims to respond to the needs and requirements of all students.

 St Hilda's Middle Common Room (MCR) is a lively community and is the place to make friendships, share ideas and have a great social life outside the limits of your own department or faculty.
 The MCR provides a large, and growing, range of events, conferences and workshops bringing together graduate students, early career academics and senior fellows.
-Our new front-of-house development that will provide an improved MCR.
-Construction is hoped to begin in July 2017 and is part of a longer term development.
+Our new front-of-house development providing an improved MCR space for graduate students, which overlooks the river and makes the most of our beautiful setting, opened in September 2020.

 All first year graduates can apply for accommodation, which is subject to availability and operates on a first-come-first-served basis.
 There are a limited number of rooms available for second- and third-year graduates.

 The college’s range of well-equipped graduate housing is located in East Oxford near the vibrant Cowley Road and in Norham Gardens, on the peaceful north side of the city.